janardhanamt/weblogic/webcenter-content/wcc-document-security/08-configuring-custom-metadata-profile-and-rules/08-configuring-custom-metadata-profile-and-rules.md

          ```
  ![TThis image shows the WCC Add Profile Rule menu](./images/task3-create-rule-step2.png "This image shows the WCC Add Profile Rule menu")

-- Select **Is group** check box this will make this group metadata headder to appear in the form while creating document using this Profile Rule
+- Select **Is group** check box this will make this group metadata header to appear in the form while creating document using this Profile Rule
 - Select **Has group header check box**
 - Click **Edit** button to give name of header.
 - Enter the **header name** in text box then click ok.